-•Our nominated governors for safeguarding and child protection are: Michael Stark and Amjad Sharif.
+•Our nominated governors for safeguarding and child protection is Amjad Sharif.

 This governor will receive safeguarding training relevant to the governance role and this will be updated every two years.
 The Nominated Governor will liaise with the Head Teacher and the DSL to produce a report at least annually for governors and ensure the annual Section 175 safeguarding self-assessment is completed and submitted on time.